The Retirement Connection

 - Two complimentary tickets to a performance at the Center for the Arts

 - Two complimentary tickets to a George Mason basketball game of choice

 - A one-year complimentary parking pass

-- After the first year and with 15+ years of service, you can continue to have general lot parking at Mason (budget and space permitting) for $15 (the current administrative cost of a hangtag).
+- Additionally, any Mason retiree (regardless of retirement date) with 15+ years of service can continue their Mason parking (budget and space permitting) for $15 (the administrative cost of a hangtag).